IX (Bulldozer album)

-IX is the third album by an Italian thrash/black metal band Bulldozer, which was released in December 1987.
+IX is the third album by the Italian thrash/black metal metal band Bulldozer, released in December 1987.
 A 12" vinyl by Japanese record label F.O.A.D.
 Records was released on 9 May 2014 containing an extra slimcase CD included in the gatefold, filled with rare and unreleased photos.
-This is a sort of a "director’s cut" proposed by the band and totally unreleased until now.
+This is a sort of a "director's cut" proposed by the band that was previously unreleased.